26vyshnavi/SM-Advisor-Agent/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this software.
+See the LICENSE file for details.

 ## ⚠️ Disclaimer